Key Takeaways

 Washington/New Delhi: US Assistant Secretary of State for South and Central Asian Affairs Donald Lu will be visiting India this week as part of US-India collaboration in the Indo-Pacific and beyond.

-In New Delhi, India, Assistant Secretary Lu will join Assistant Secretary of State for the Bureau of East Asian and Pacific Affairs Daniel Kritenbrink to lead U.S. participation in the U.S.-India East Asia Consultations.
-The Consultations, along with separate meetings with senior Indian officials, will provide an opportunity to exchange perspectives on global and regional issues, a US statement said.
+Assistant Secretary Lu will join Assistant Secretary Daniel Kritenbrink in New Delhi, India, to lead U.S. participation in the U.S.-India East Asia Consultations.
+Separate meetings with senior Indian officials will provide an opportunity to exchange perspectives on global and regional issues, as stated in a US statement.

 On December 5, Assistant Secretary Lu will travel to Colombo, Sri Lanka, to advance U.S.-Sri Lankan joint efforts to promote sustainable economic growth, combat corruption, and strengthen people-to-people ties.